droidluv/Spring-OkHttp-Interceptor/README.md

 The main Spring activity is launched in its own task, allowing it to be displayed alongside the host app UI using Android 7.x multi-window support.

-Spring requires Android 4.1+ and OkHttp 3.x.
+Spring requires Android 4.1+ and OkHttp 3.x. and is for AndroidX based projects

 **Warning**: The data generated and stored when using this interceptor may contain sensitive information such as Authorization or Cookie headers, and the contents of request and response bodies.
 It is intended for use during development, and not in release builds or other production deployments.

 Setup
 -----

+This library can be used only with apps upgraded for AndroidX

+Step 1: // For Pure Java Only Apps, Kotlin user's or people who have enabled kotlin support can Skip to Step 2:

+For users who want to continue using Java and use this library, you have to enable kotlin support Tools -> Kotlin -> Configure Kotlin in Project
+In the choose configurator popup, select Android with Gradle You can click ok for the next popup with the option "All Modules" Other than a few lines in your Gradle files nothing else would've changed and you can follow the rest of the steps to use the library and continue writing in Java

+Step 2:

-This is the inception work of this fork so setup is a bit messy, you'll have to download the entire project, and import it to Android Studio
-Goto Gradle(the option in the right side pane) -> :library -> Tasks -> build -> assemble -> it will generate two aars in your library/build/outputs/aar directory
+Setup is a bit messy, you'll have to download the entire project, and import it to Android Studio Goto Gradle(the option in the right side pane) -> :library -> Tasks -> build -> assemble -> it will generate two aars in your library/build/outputs/aar directory
 You can select the library-release.aar rename it spring.aar and put it in your app's libs directory usually right under the app directory like app/libs then in gradle you have to set the repositories like below